Ys95/PixelViking_Scripts/README.md

 ## Save system

 Each saveable object contains 2 basic informations: object ID and world position.
 Depending on object type, addinational data might need to be stored, for example player needs to have his inventory saved.
+When player loads game from save file, every saveable objects gets destroyed and then only those present in save file will get restored (Example: player killed an enemy.
+Enemy object gets destroyed and wont be saved in save file when player saves the game).

 ### Important classes:
 * [SaveableObject](https://github.com/Ys95/PixelViking_Scripts/blob/main/SaveSystem/SaveableObject.cs) - Abstract class defining basic data that needs to be saved as well as methods for creating it.